-

 Burn more calories at rest

-You’ve probably heard that cardio workouts are the best type of exercise to burn calories and lose weight.
-But if that’s your goal, don’t write off weight training.
-While cardio may burn more calories while you exercise, weight training tends to increase the number of calories you burn afterwards and when you’re at rest.
+You’ve probably heard that cardio workouts are the best type of exercise for weight management.
+But if that’s your goal, don’t write weight training off.
+The beauty of strength training is that it tends to increase the number of calories you burn afterwards and when you’re at rest.

 “If weight loss is your goal, the biggest change you can make is your diet,” says Ange.
 “And when it comes to exercise, a mix of cardio and strength training including things like weights is the most effective approach.”